Microsoft's newest weapon in China piracy fight

 The tablet will be sold from Friday in China through Suning Appliance Co Ltd's website and retail stores as well as Microsoft's online China store.

-According to a Business Software Alliance report in May, China had an illegal software market worth nearly $9 billion last year or a piracy rate of 77 percent.
-A pirated copy of Microsoft Office can be found for as little as $2 -- against an official price of up to 398 yuan ($63.63).
+According to a Business Software Alliance report in May, China had an illegal software market worth nearly $9 billion (5 billion pounds) last year or a piracy rate of 77 percent.
+A pirated copy of Microsoft Office can be found for as little as $2 -- against an official price of up to 398 yuan (39.89 pounds).

 FIGHTING PIRATES